raulfu/analitica_visual/README.md

 git clone https://github.com/raulfu/analitica_visual.git
 ```

-### 2. Install Streamlit and SHAP libraries, also make sure version of scikit-learn is 1.0.2.
+### 2. Install the libraries from requirements.txt, for Streamlit and SHAP libraries, also make sure version of scikit-learn is 1.0.2.

 ### 3. Run the application
 To run the application, execute the following commands when the path is in web_app folder: